Electronic health record: Long-term preservation and storage of records

-An important consideration in the process of developing electronic health records is to plan for the long-term preservation and storage of these records.
-The field will need to come to consensus on the length of time to store EHRs, methods to ensure the future accessibility and compatibility of archived data with yet-to-be developed retrieval systems, and how to ensure the physical and virtual security of the archives.
+An important consideration when developing electronic health records is to plan for the long-term preservation and storage of these records.
+The field will need to come to a consensus on the length of time to store EHRs, methods to ensure the future accessibility and compatibility of archived data with yet-to-be-developed retrieval systems, and how to ensure the physical and virtual security of the archives.

-Additionally, considerations about long-term storage of electronic health records are complicated by the possibility that the records might one day be used longitudinally and integrated across sites of care.
+Additionally, considerations about the long-term storage of electronic health records are complicated by the possibility that the records might one day be used longitudinally and integrated across sites of care.
 Records have the potential to be created, used, edited, and viewed by multiple independent entities.
 These entities include, but are not limited to, primary care physicians, hospitals, insurance companies, and patients.
 Mandl et al. have noted that "choices about the structure and ownership of these records will have profound impact on the accessibility and privacy of patient information."

 The required length of storage of an individual electronic health record will depend on national and state regulations, which are subject to change over time.
 Ruotsalainen and Manning have found that the typical preservation time of patient data varies between 20 and 100 years.
 In one example of how an EHR archive might function, their research "describes a co-operative trusted notary archive (TNA) which receives health data from different EHR-systems, stores data together with associated meta-information for long periods and distributes EHR-data objects.
 TNA can store objects in XML-format and prove the integrity of stored data with the help of event records, timestamps and archive e-signatures."

 In addition to the TNA archive described by Ruotsalainen and Manning, other combinations of EHR systems and archive systems are possible.
 Again, overall requirements for the design and security of the system and its archive will vary and must function under ethical and legal principles specific to the time and place.

 While it is currently unknown precisely how long EHRs will be preserved, it is certain that length of time will exceed the average shelf-life of paper records.
 The evolution of technology is such that the programs and systems used to input information will likely not be available to a user who desires to examine archived data.
 One proposed solution to the challenge of long-term accessibility and usability of data by future systems is to standardize information fields in a time-invariant way, such as with XML language.
 Olhede and Peterson report that "the basic XML-format has undergone preliminary testing in Europe by a Spri project and been found suitable for EU purposes.
 Spri has advised the Swedish National Board of Health and Welfare and the Swedish National Archive to issue directives concerning the use of XML as the archive-format for EHCR (Electronic Health Care Record) information."